BFonteh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This directory contents codes for sell variable expansions
+This directory contents codes for shell variable expansions